godderis/Paleoclim-CNRS.github.io/_presentations/2021_05_25_Seminaire_Sebastiaan_Velde.md

 author: ydonnadieu
 title: "25 May 2021 - S. van de Velde"
 type: seminaire
-summary: Iron and sulphur cycling: from the modern seafloor to the Precambrian ocean
+summary: Iron and sulphur cycling, from the modern seafloor to the Precambrian ocean
 image: "/assets/images/paved-highway-in-USA.jpg"
 ---